Tulsa Drug Trafficking Attorneys

 Oklahoma drug trafficking laws provide that someone alleged to be in possession of a certain amount of a controlled substance that exceeds the minimum that defines drug trafficking may be charged with aggravated drug trafficking.
 An aggravated drug trafficking conviction can result in a mandatory minimum sentence of 15 years in state prison.
 Those convicted are also compelled to serve at least 85 percent of their sentence before parole becomes possible.

-Contact Our Drug Trafficking Lawyers Today
+Contact Our Tulsa Drug Trafficking Lawyers

 Contact Enlow Law today to get started on your defense with our Tulsa drug trafficking attorney.